tuyentruong/ray-quickstart/README.md

 On your Mac, you will need to install grpcio using Conda and then copy it over to your pipenv's site-packages (see `setup/setup_mac.sh`).

+3. After Ubuntu has been installed, you will need to add your public SSH key to ~./ssh/authorized_keys on your Ubuntu instance.

 ## Setup
 1. Create a YAML configuration file named `ray_config.yaml` in the root directory of your project.
 1. Ray QuickStart expects a configuration file named `ray_config.yaml` to be present in the root directory of your project.